Chromosomal rearrangements and transposable elements in locally adapted island Drosophila: Materials and Methods

 To determine if strains contain structural rearrangements, we performed a Tophat fusion search version 2.1.0 to find split reads on paired-end RNA sequencing data \cite{kim2011tophat}.
 This program has previously been validated to identify chimeric constructs using split-read mapping and abnormal read pairs in RNASeq data at loci with genomic DNA signals indicating rearrangements \cite{rogers2017tandem, rogers2015chromosomal, stewart2019chromosomal}.
-We identified genes within 5kb of rearrangement breakpoints to identify genes most likely to experience changes in gene expression.

 We then identified structural variants that were differentially expressed using the program CuffDiff \cite{trapnell2012differential}.
 To determine whether gene expression changes and fusion transcripts are associated with local adaptation, these were also examined for signatures of selection.
 We separated structural variant data into male carcass, female carcass, male gonads, and female gonads to determine if these differed across the tissue sample.
-To identify statistically significant expression changes across the structural variants, we calculated Fisher's Adjusted P-values \cite{tsuyuzaki2013metaseq} using the p-values for expression in each strain that contained that structural variant.
-To determine whether structural variants as a class are more likely to induce changes in gene expression than we would expect for the genome at large, we performed 10,000 bootstrap replicates with random sampling of 9549 to 10632 genes depending on the tissue.
+To identify statistically significant expression changes for rearrangements within 5kb of a gene, we calculated Fisher's Adjusted P-values \cite{tsuyuzaki2013metaseq} using the p-values for expression in each strain that contained that structural variant.
+To determine whether structural variants as a class are more likely to induce changes in gene expression than we would expect for the genome at large, we performed 10,000 bootstrap replicates with random sampling.